ipsitmantri/ipsitmantri.github.io/_pages/about.md

 ## Research Interests

-My broad area of interest is **theoritical machine learning**.
+My broad area of interest is **theoritical machine learning** and **optimization**.
+At Purdue, I am working with [Prof. Rajiv Khanna](https://rjvak7.github.io/) and [Prof. Can Li](https://canli1.github.io/).
 [Nevasini Sasikumar](https://www.linkedin.com/in/nevasini-sasikumar-73ba641ba/) has been my collaborator.
 In the past I have worked with [Prof. Abir De](https://abir-de.github.io/) on developing neural networks that can learn combinatorial optimization algorithms on graphs and influence maximization in social networks.

 <!-- Currently, I am working on my Undergraduate Thesis in the area of Graph Representation Learning and Machine Learning on Structured Data. -->